-The 20 or so users who have posted reviews here thus far agree that the Sennheiser HD 650 headphones excel in sound quality.
+The 20 or so users who posted reviews here agree that the Sennheiser HD 650 headphones excel in sound quality.
 This site attracts audiophiles, and several users recommend an amplifier to get the most out of the HD 650.
 Some also say a cable upgrade (the included cable is detachable) is worth the money.

 Sennheiser HD 650 Headphones Review, "Headphone Girl", Aug.
 12, 2011

-Richard Black awards the Sennheiser HD 650 headphones a 5 out of 5 star rating, calling the sound excellent, with little distortion and great detail, though not as flashy at high and low frequencies.
+Richard Black awards the Sennheiser HD 650 headphones a 5-out-of-5-star rating, calling the sound excellent, with little distortion and great detail, though not as flashy at high and low frequencies.
 "Among a number of fine headphones on the market today, this is a particularly attractive one," he writes.